 All international applicants must meet the academic entrance requirements of the graduate program in which they are intersted.
-Because of the complexity of the international application process, applicants are advised to begin the application process approximately 12 months before the anticipated program start date.
+Because of the complexity of the submission process for international applications, applicants are strongly encouraged to begin the application process as soon the application is made available online (generally in mid-October) in the year prior to their anticipated entry into the program.

 All international applicants to graduate nursing programs must hold a bachelor's degree in nursing from a university program which is equivalent to an accredited program in Canada.
 In addition, applicants to the PhD program must hold a master’s degree in nursing or a related field from an accredited university program.